christopheradams/elixir_style_guide/README.md

 # Contributing

-It's my hope that this will become a central hub for community discussion on best practices in Elixir.
+It's our hope that this will become a central hub for community discussion on best practices in Elixir.
 Feel free to open tickets or send pull requests with improvements.
 Thanks in advance for your help!